All-GPAC baseball, softball teams announced

 Abby Kraemer of Dordt was the conference's pitcher of the year and Northwestern's Shane Bouman was coach of the year.

-Aubrey Chichurka (INF), Callie Billings (OF), Alannah Naumann (OF), Katelyn Kotlarz (P) were honorable mentions for Briar Cliff.
+For Briar Cliff, Aubrey Chichurka (INF), Callie Billings (OF), Alannah Naumann (OF), Katelyn Kotlarz (P) were all honorable mentions.

 Morningside's honorable mentions were Kennedee Jones (INF), Ellie Kay Gengler (DP), and Dordt had outfielder Ivy Terpstra recognized as an honorable mention.